chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/configure.md

 ## Initial Configuration

 1. Power on your device after flashing
-2. Visit the [Meshcore Configuration Tool](https://config.meshcore.io) in your web browser
+2. Visit the [MeshCore Configuration Tool](https://config.meshcore.io) in your web browser
 3. Connect to your device using one of the available methods:
     - USB serial connection (recommended for initial setup)
     - Bluetooth pairing (if using BLE companion firmware)